 For proper operation of the interior motion detection system, ensure all windows are closed prior to arming the system.
 This will help prevent accidental alarm activation due to external influences and ensure proper interior motion detection.
-Additionally, the interior motion sensing system will not arm if either door is ajar
+Additionally, the interior motion sensing system will not arm if either door or the trunk is ajar.